-Port St. Lucie is a beautiful place to live.
-Its many canals, lakes, and wetlands provide a wide range of benefits.
+Port St. Lucie has many canals, lakes, and wetlands that provide a wide range of benefits while also making it a beautiful City to live.
 Water quality is improved through wetlands and canal vegetative buffers that filter nutrients and impurities from runoff.
 Local waterways provide habitats for fish and wildlife.
 Floodplains that surround local water bodies also provide storage and conveyance of runoff from heavy rainfall that help reduce the impacts of flooding.

 Lakes, canals and wetlands not only provide valuable natural function, they also provide beautiful settings for nature parks and hiking trails as well as private homes.
 Since 1981, new homes and business located in floodplains have been reviewed for compliance with the city’s flood ordinance.
 In order for a community to offer flood insurance through the National Flood Insurance Program (NFIP) the community is required to enforce certain minimum regulations on development in the floodplain.
 This management of the floodplain is done to ensure that flooding problems do not increase and to work towards the reduction in the risk of flooding.
 This work is performed by the City of Port St. Lucie Public Works and Building Departments.

 Flooding is caused by heavy rainfall that occurs in short periods of time, which is common during summer thunderstorms.
 However, the greatest flood threats come from the excessive amounts of rainfall that accompany coastal storms, tropical storms and hurricanes.

 Just in the past decade, damaging floods have impacted Port St. Lucie:

 - Sept.
 14–17, 2001 (Tropical Storm Gabrielle)

 - Aug.
 3–Sept.
 14, 2004 (Hurricanes Charley, Frances, Ivan and Jeanne)

 - Aug.
 27, 2012 (Tropical Storm Isaac)